 Person-to-person transfers, whether domestic or cross border, are on the rise, and many providers have risen to prominence facilitating these transfers both domestically and across the world.
 Initially, money transfer spaces were solely dominated by banks and postal offices.
 However, the tide is turning fast, and money transfer companies have sprung up to cash in on the burgeoning demand for fast, inexpensive, and diverse platforms.

-When making your transfer, you need to consider aspects such as the speed of transfer, fees, safety, payout methods, and customer support.
+When deciding on how to send money to someone, you need to consider aspects such as the speed of transfer, fees, safety, payout methods, and customer support.
 For international transfers, the countries supported, exchange rates, and other services such as forward contracts are crucial.

 Always compare across the spectrum of providers available on your transfer route for the best money transfer deal.
 The best way of doing this is to take a couple of minutes to fill in our money transfer comparison form, we will then show you the best companies to use for your money transfer in seconds.